petyaracz/Racz2024/Readme.md

 models is in `analysis/esp_analysis/esp_analysis.R`.
 Code to visualise data is in `analysis/esp_analysis/esp_pred_viz.R`.
 Raw data are in `exp_data/raw`, tidy data are in `exp_data/baseline`.

+## Discussion

+summary limitations / researcher degrees of freedom comparison with english past tense notes on salience